chemineer1/sons-of-the-forest-dedicated/README.md

 wineserver: server/fd.c:1622: set_fd_events: Assertion 'poll_users[user] == fd' failed.
 ```
 If this occurs, simply `docker compose stop` or `docker compose down` and then bring it back up.
 It does not seem to happen twice in a row.

+### Lost progress in game

+Any structures you make in the game since the last autosave will be lost if the server shuts down before the next autosave.
+In the `dedicatedserver.cfg` file, change `SaveInterval` to 120, or some other relatively short time, so you don't have to wait long for the next save.